Armine13/RoboticsProject/README.md

 ### About the package

-`openni_launch`: This package contains launch files for using OpenNI-compliant devices such as the Microsoft Kinect in ROS.
+openni_launch: This package contains launch files for using OpenNI-compliant devices such as the Microsoft Kinect in ROS.

-`freenect_launch`: Similar with openni_launch.
+freenect_launch: Similar with openni_launch.

-`rgbdslam`: The package to get image information and other information, process such information and reconstruct the 3D environment.
+rgbdslam: The package to get image information and other information, process such information and reconstruct the 3D environment.

-`rtabmap_ros`: Similar with rgbdslam package.
+rtabmap_ros: Similar with rgbdslam package.

 ### Installing